 - Guests have included presidents — Jimmy Carter, Ronald Reagan, George H.W.
 Bush — in addition to Queen Elizabeth II and Prince Charles.

-On the right side of the image, the structure festooned with holiday garland is what used to be the Baker Hotel.
+The structure festooned with holiday garland on the right side of the image is what used to be the Baker Hotel, which was demolished in 1980.

 Speaking of the Baker Hotel ...

-This slide did not explicitly say, the city's Jennifer Anderson warns, but this image appears to be of a crowd gathered to watch the implosion of the 54-year-old Baker Hotel, which took place on June 30, 1980.
-The camera appeared to snap just as the bottom of the building was beginning to crumble.
+The city's Jennifer Anderson warns that this slide was not marked with an explicit description of what was happening or when.
+But the image appears to be of a crowd gathered to watch the implosion of the 54-year-old Baker Hotel, which took place on June 30, 1980.
+It looks like the camera shutter captured the bottom of the building just as it was beginning to crumble.

-The Baker was the home of WFAA radio, and it was the place to stay on Texas-OU weekends, according to Dallas Public Library's Texas Archival Resources Online.
+The Baker was the home of WFAA radio, and it was the place to stay (and party) on Texas-OU weekends, according to Dallas Public Library's Texas Archival Resources Online.
 Its Peacock Terrace Ballroom hosted big-name swing bands of the '20s and '30s.
-And long before J.R.
+And long before the days of J.R.
 Ewing, the Petroleum Club met at the Baker.